It doesn’t matter what you call it: a Golden Visa, residence by investment, or an immigrant investor program.

 In some cases, Bulgaria can get you a second passport in as little as about two years, but the standard “shortened” timeline is actually five years.
 The rest have normal naturalization timelines as long as ten years.

-So, if you are considering a Golden Visa program, it is important to note this difference.
+So, if you are considering a Golden Visa, it is important to note this difference.

-Golden Visa programs are not the type of program where you put up a lot of money and get a passport quickly.
+Golden Visas are not the type of program where you put up a lot of money and get a passport quickly.
 All they are doing is allowing you to get in as a resident.